aalekseenkov/dotfiles/.github/README.md

 # Dotfiles

 Dotfiles are hidden configuration files in Unix-like systems that store settings for shells, editors, and other tools.
-By managing your dotfiles, we'll ensure a consistent experience across systems and save time reconfiguring tools.
+By managing our dotfiles, we'll ensure a consistent experience across systems and save time reconfiguring tools.

+**All tools and configurations were tested under** `Linux Mint 22.1 Cinnamon`

 ## GNOME Terminal